yingweiwo

 Additional Infomation

-Fumonisin B2 is a fumonisin that is (2S,3S,12S,14S,15R,16R)-2-amino-12,16-dimethylicosane-3,14,15-triol in which the hydroxy groups at positions 14 and 15 have each been esterified by condensation with the 1-carboxy group of 3-carboxyglutaric acid (giving a 3-carboxyglutarate ester group with R configuration in each case).
-It has a role as an Aspergillus metabolite and a carcinogenic agent.
-It is a fumonisin, a primary amino compound, a diol and a diester.
+Fumonisin B2 is a fumonisin with the chemical name (2S,3S,12S,14S,15R,16R)-2-amino-12,16-dimethyleicosano-3,14,15-triol, in which the hydroxyl groups at positions 14 and 15 condense with the 1-carboxyl group of 3-carboxyglutaric acid to form an ester group (generating an R-configuration 3-carboxyglutaric acid ester group).
+It is a metabolite of Aspergillus and a carcinogen.
+It is a fumonisin, a primary amino compound, a diol, and a diester.
+Fumonisin B2 has been reported to be detected in Fusarium fujikuroi, Streptomyces, and Aspergillus niger, and relevant data are available for reference.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.